ElliotRedhead/PrintCrate/README.md

 The checkout feature allows users to submit their shipping address and conduct payment through Stripe processing.

+### Contact Us

+The contact feature enables customers to email the site owner to detail additional queries or requests.

 ## Data Modelling

 ### User Model